Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Temperature-dependent bag model

 Now $T_0$ is adjusted to reproduce the LQCD and freeze-out (pseudo) critical temperature at zero chemical potential.
 Therefore $T_0$ = 131 MeV for $B_0^{1/4}$ = 148 MeV, and $T_0$ = 155 MeV for $B_0^{1/4} = 165$ MeV.
 The increase of the bag pressure value at high temperature can be justified not only to reproduce the chemical freeze-out results~\cite{Cleymans}, but also to increase the quark surface at high temperatures.
 As shown in ref.~\cite{surface}, the surface tension above 100 MeV increases monotonically with $T$.
 This model decouples the bag parameter from the thermodynamic potential, and two distinct couplings appear: the vector field only couples to the density while the bag parameter only couples to the temperature.

 The QCD phase diagram with two-flavored $\mu_u =\mu_d$ matter is presented in Fig.~\ref{F4}.
 As can be seen, we obtain the critical temperature $T_c$ around 168 MeV for both $B_0$ values.
-However, for $B^{1/4}_0$ = 148 MeV, the freeze-out line is not entirely inside the hadron phase.
+However, for $B^{1/4}_0$ = 148 MeV, the freeze-out line is not entirely inside the confined (hadron) phase.
+Even for the upper limit of the stability window we can't satisfy this restrain.
 This indicates that, for this model, we are not able to reproduce both, SQM and the QCD phase diagram.
 Also, as for temperatures $T \simeq 0$, so that $B(T) \simeq B_0$, this bag pressure value produces a low critical chemical potential.
 On the other hand, when we use $B^{1/4}_0$ = 165 MeV, all the freeze-out region lies within the hadronic phase, except for the non-interacting case.
 Also, the critical chemical potential at zero temperature lies between 1050 MeV $<\mu_c<$ 1400 MeV, resulting on a good description of the QCD diagram.
 In the same sense, as shown in Fig.~\ref{F2}, we are able to reproduce massive stars at $T = 0$ approximation, in agreement of ref.~\cite{Cromartie}.
 Nevertheless, this bag pressure value is far above the stability window, even for non-interacting bag model.

 In Fig.~\ref{F5} we display the phase diagram for tree-flavored $\beta$-stable matter for $X_V$ = 1.0 and $X_V$ = 0.4.
 For low temperatures Fig.~\ref{F5} and Fig.~\ref{F2} are similar.
 But at low chemical potential we have a increase of the critical temperature due to the dependence of the bag on the temperature.
 When compared with two-flavored symmetric matter, there is a decrease from the critical temperature at low chemical potential, as expected.
 All the numerical values are presented in Tab.~\ref{T2}.
 As can be seen, for $B_0^{1/4} = 165$ MeV, with the linear vector channel, both values of $X_V$ are able to simultaneously give a good description of the QCD phase diagram and to reproduce massive quark stars.
 However these results point against the existence of SQM, as they are far from the stability window.
 This is reinforced by the low radii of the canonical stars, which are in disagreement with ref.~\cite{Capano}, indicating that canonical stars are probably hadronic neutron stars.